 Ensure all employees know the consequences of violating the attendance policy.
 The workforce must understand that buddy punching is unacceptable and won’t be tolerated.
 Consider sending a company-wide memo or discussing the policy in detail during an all-staff meeting.
 It may be worth having all employees sign an attestation that they understand the buddy punching policy and its consequences.
 A signed document can be a form of legal protection for the company.

 If your small business struggles with buddy punching, WorkforceHub can help.
 Our workforce management solutions are tailored to the needs of small businesses.
 Additionally, our competitive pricing fits into nearly any budget.

 A unified timekeeping, scheduling, and HR management solution is one part of the equation.
 The other part is a time clock that eliminates the option to punch in or out for someone else.
-A biometric time clock ensures that only employees can clock themselves in or out.
+A finger or facial verification time clock ensures that only employees can clock themselves in or out.
 A geofencing or GPS-based solution notes the location of every punch.
 WorkforceHub is a trusted name in time and attendance, scheduling, and applicant tracking software.
 We can help improve your company’s bottom line.

 Updated December 1, 2022.
 Originally published January 23, 2018.

 With PTO Tracker Software, You Can Happily Ditch Your Spreadsheets